alexandzors/things/docs/grafana.md

 }
 ```

+> Not sure why I had to do `without /grafana/` but that was the only way it would work.
+Even though /grafana is set in grafana.ini....

-- Once your grafana.ini is setup, we can setup Grafana.
+3. Once your grafana.ini is setup, we can setup Grafana.

 `docker run -d --user 1000 --volume "/home/user/grafana:/var/lib/grafana" --volume "/home/user/grafana/conf:/etc/grafana" -p 3000:3000 -e "GF_SECURITY_ADMIN_PASSWORD=admin" -e "GF_INSTALL_PLUGINS=natel-influx-admin-panel,ryantxu-annolist-panel,jdbranham-diagram-panel,grafana-worldmap-panel,grafana-piechart-panel,grafana-clock-panel" grafana/grafana`